 The son of Kyle Brennan by his Goner ex-wife Ninu Gardna, and the Player Character of X2: The Threat and X3: Reunion.
 He and his mother moved around a lot and eventually settled on Turpentine Station, a Yaki stronghold.

-Julian befriended a number of Yaki children and eventually got into cybercrime, soon escalating to spacecraft theft and armed robbery.
+Julian befriended a number of Yaki children, including his best friend Bret Serra and eventually got into cybercrime, soon escalating to spacecraft theft and armed robbery.
 The Argon police caught him during a botched shipjacking and sent him to prison.